-Montanans Deciding Fate of GOP Candidate Charged With Assault
+Republican Wins Montana House Seat Despite Assault Charge

-(CN) – Montanans vote in a special election Thursday to fill their lone congressional seat, a day after the GOP candidate in the tight race was charged with misdemeanor assault of a journalist.
+(CN) – Republican Greg Gianforte won Thursday’s special election for its one seat in the U.S. House of Representatives despite being charged with assaulting a reporter this week.

-Greg Gianforte, a wealthy businessman from New Jersey, is running for Montana’s only U.S. House seat against Democrat Rob Quist, a singer-songwriter making his first entrance into politics.
-The two are facing off for a seat left vacant when Rep. Ryan Zinke, a Republican, resigned in March to become President Donald Trump’s secretary of the Interior.
-The race has been close so far, with Gianforte holding a narrow lead in polls going in to the election.
+Greg Gianforte, a wealthy businessman from New Jersey, got 50.4 percent of the votes to Democrat Rob Quist’s 43.9 percent, with 98 percent of the ballots counted.
+Libertarian Mark Wicks got 5.7 percent.
+The House seat was left vacant when Rep. Ryan Zinke, a Republican, resigned in March to become President Donald Trump’s secretary of the Interior.

-But late Wednesday night, at Gianforte’s campaign headquarters in Bozeman, Montana, things took a turn for the worse for Gianforte.
-Ben Jacobs, a reporter for British news outlet The Guardian, approached Gianforte and asked him for his opinion on Trump’s budget that was released Wednesday and how it would impact health care for Americans.
+Ginaforte won despite the bizarre late Wednesday night fracas at Gianforte’s campaign headquarters in Bozeman.
+Ben Jacobs, a reporter for British news outlet The Guardian, approached Gianforte and asked him for his opinion on Trump’s budget that was released Wednesday and how it would affect health care for Americans.

 According to Jacobs’ recording of the interview, which was posted on The Guardian’s website, Gianforte can be heard yelling at Jacobs followed by crashing sounds.
 Jacobs can be heard saying his glasses were broken and he wanted to call the police.